How to Save on Vet Bills

 • Ask for their rates on vaccines, surgeries, and teeth cleaning.
 Ask about their hours and emergency care.

 • Take the vet for a test drive.
 Take one of your pets for a checkup, vaccines, or for a fecal/heartworm test.
 Pay attention to how the vet treats your pet and you.
 Does he respect you?
-Listen to your concerns?
+Does he listen to your concerns?
 Does he ask questions?
-If your vet knows your concerns I guarantee you he’ll keep you in the loop thereafter.
+If your vet knows your concerns I guarantee you he'll keep you in the loop thereafter.

 If you're dead broke but still need vet care.